DarkArtLabs/AD9744-Ersatz-Eval-Board-Rev.-A/Documents/AD9744 Ersatz Eval Board Rev. A User Guide.md

 ## TP3 - Ground

+Test point is connected to ground.
+Serves as a place which to clip a probe's ground lead.

 ## TP4 - CLK

 Test point measures the clock input from either header J1 or port J2.